THE GENDER PUZZLE

 INCREASE FUNDING TO GENDER HUNDREDFOLD

 Make greater investment in targeted gender projects, research and educational outreach.
-The present quantum is so small and needs a hundredfold increase to achieve impact.
-Currently, gender work is poorly…
+The present amount of funding is small and needs a hundredfold increase to achieve impact.
+Currently, gender work is…

 SUPPORT WOMEN’S EMPOWERMENT